cyyber/web3.js/docs/docs/guides/basics/zond.md

 ```

 :::note
 📝 Note that numbers returned from web3.js are returned by default in the `BigInt` format.
-In this example we used `ETH_DATA_FORMAT` parameter, which, can be passed in most methods in web3.js in order to format the result in `hex`.
+In this example we used `ZOND_DATA_FORMAT` parameter, which, can be passed in most methods in web3.js in order to format the result in `hex`.
 :::

 In the next example we are going to sign a transaction and use `sendSignedTransaction` to send the signed transaction.
 Create a file named `sendSigned.ts` and fill it with the following code: